goschtl/zope/zope2book/trunk/source/ScriptingZope.rst

   Scripts cannot import arbitrary packages and modules.
-You are limited to importing the *Products.PythonScripts.standard* utility module, the *AccessControl* module, those modules available via DTML (*string*, *random*, *math*, *sequence*), and modules which have been specifically made available to scripts by product authors.
+You are limited to importing the *Products.PythonScripts.standard* utility module, the *AccessControl* module, some helper modules (*string*, *random*, *math*, *sequence*), and modules which have been specifically made available to scripts by product authors.
 See `Appendix B: API Reference`_ for more information on these modules.
-If you want to be able to import any Python module, use an External Method, as described in this chapter.

 Access limits
   You are restricted by standard Zope